Four-force (4-force) is a four-vector, considered as

 valid:

-where is the 4-vector of
+where is 4-vector of electromagnetic

-electromagnetic current density (4-current), is the density of electric charge
+is density of electric charge of

-of the matter unit in its rest reference frame, is the pressure
+matter unit in its rest reference frame,

-field tensor, is the gravitational stress-energy tensor,
+is gravitational stress-energy tensor,

-is the electromagnetic stress-energy tensor, is the pressure
+is t electromagnetic stress-energy tensor,

 stress-energy tensor.